klen/mixer/README.rst

 Locales
 -------

-By default mixer uses 'en' locale.
+By default, mixer uses 'en' locale.
 You could switch mixer default locale by creating your own mixer: ::

     from mixer.backend.django import Mixer